jldec/container-ssh/README.md

       SetEnv TERM=xterm-256color
   ```
 - Connect to the container using `ssh container-ssh-local`
-- Browse to https://localhost:8787/hello to check the Bun server in the container.
+- Browse to https://localhost:8787/ for the same HTTP routes as above.

 <img width="2280" height="824" alt="Screenshot 2025-11-24 at 08 54 59" src="https://github.com/user-attachments/assets/3b4915aa-caf4-4539-bbbc-2307357e59f2" />